CSP Hoster Program explained

 Does hosting with a CSP Hoster require Windows Server CALs?

-Opinion: It is a bit frustrating.
-Microsoft pitched the October 2022 update as levelling the playing field between Microsoft's own Cloud – Azure – and hosting providers.
-But Azure does not require Windows Server CALs even when end clients bring their own Windows Server subscriptions via Azure Hybrid Benefit.
+Opinion: It is still a bit frustrating, even after the April 2023 update.
+Microsoft pitches Windows Server BYOL as levelling the playing field between Microsoft's own Cloud – Azure – and hosting providers.
+However, Azure does not require Windows Server CALs even when end clients bring their own Windows Server subscriptions via Azure Hybrid Benefit.
 Where's the levelled playing field?

 How much does CSP hosting cost compared to SPLA